KGB (AM)

-KGB (760 AM) is a broadcast radio station in the United States.
-Licensed to San Diego, California, it is owned by iHeartMedia and airs a sports format.
+KGB (760 AM) is a broadcast radio station.
+Licensed to San Diego, California, it is owned by iHeartMedia and airs a sports radio format.
 KGB has local sports talk shows; play-by-play coverage of San Diego State Aztecs football and basketball, Los Angeles Lakers basketball, San Diego Gulls hockey, and San Diego FC soccer; and national programming from Fox Sports Radio.

 The station first broadcast in 1941 as KFMB, founded by aerospace engineer Warren Burnham Worcester broadcasting mostly classical music.
 In 1943, Jack O. Gross bought KFMB radio and later added two sister stations: KFMB-TV channel 8 and KFMB-FM, first at 101.5 MHz and later at 100.7 MHz.
 The trio of stations were owned by Chicago-based Midwest Television from 1964 to 2017.
 For much of the 1960s and 1970s, KFMB AM had a full service format combining Middle of the Road (MOR) music, as well as news and sports.
 KFMB AM was one of the most popular radio stations in San Diego from the mid-1970s to late 1980s.
 At that point, the station shifted away from music to emphasize talk shows.
 As a talk station, KFMB featured hosts including Ted Leitner, Hank Bauer, Rick Roberts and Roger Hedgecock, with a focus on conservative talk shows.

 In 2017, Tegna Inc. bought the KFMB radio and TV stations from Midwest Television, then sold the KFMB radio stations to Local Media San Diego in 2019.
 Less than a year later, iHeartMedia bought KFMB AM and changed its call sign to KGB.
-In 2022, iHeartMedia changed KGB's format from talk to sports and moved much of KGB's talk programming to sister stations KOGO 600 and KLSD 1360.
+In 2022, iHeartMedia changed KGB's format from talk to sports and moved much of KGB's talk programming to sister stations KOGO and KLSD.